GlucoSynth: Generating Differentially-Private Synthetic Glucose Traces: GlucoSynth

-We use an autoencoder (AE) with an RNN architecture to learn a lower dimensional representation of the traces, allowing the generator to better preserve underlying temporal dynamics of the traces.
-The autoencoder consists of two networks: an embedder and a recovery network.
-The embedder uses an encoding function to map the real data into a lower dimensional space: $Enc(x): x \in \mathbb{R}^n \rightarrow x_e \in \mathbb{R}^e$ while the recovery network reverses this process, and uses a decoding function to map the embedded data back to the original dimensional space: $Dec(x_e): x_e \in \mathbb{R}^e \rightarrow \tilde{x} \in \mathbb{R}^n$.
-A foolproof autoencoder perfectly reconstructs the original input data, such that $x = \tilde{x}$.
+\shortsection{Autencoder} We use an autoencoder (AE) with an RNN architecture to learn a lower dimensional representation of the traces, allowing the generator to better preserve underlying temporal dynamics of the traces.
+The autoencoder consists of two networks: an \emph{embedder} and a \emph{recovery network}.
+The embedder uses an encoding function to map the real data into a lower dimensional space: $Enc(x): x \in \mathbb{R}^n \rightarrow x_e \in \mathbb{R}^e$ while the recovery network reverses this process, mapping the embedded data back to the original dimensional space: $Dec(x_e): x_e \in \mathbb{R}^e \rightarrow \tilde{x} \in \mathbb{R}^n$.
+A foolproof autoencoder perfectly reconstructs the original input data, such that $x = \tilde{x} \equiv Dec(Enc(x))$.
 This process yields the Reconstruction Loss, $\mathcal{L}_R$, the Mean Square Error (MSE) between the original data $x$ and the recovered data, $\tilde{x}$: $\mathsf{MSE}(x, \tilde{x})$.